Start9Labs/documentation/source/misc-guides/tor-firefox/linux.rst

     file:///etc/tor/proxy.pac

 #.
-Check the box labeled `Proxy DNS when using SOCKS v5`:
+Check the box labeled `Proxy DNS when using SOCKS v5`.

    .. figure:: /_static/images/tor/firefox_proxy.png
     :width: 80%
     :alt: Firefox proxy settings screenshot

 #.
 Click ``OK`` and then restart Firefox for the changes to take effect.

-#.
-You're all set!

 You should now be able to navigate to `.onion` URLs in Firefox.
 This means you can bookmark Cups Messenger, and use your Bitwarden Tor address in the `Bitwarden Firefox Plugin <https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/>`_.